So you want to write a Shell script

 in that document, especially the part where they explain this:

-If you call a script directly from a bourne shell (“./script” without shebang), then the shell only forks off a subhell and reads in the script.
+If you call a script directly from a bourne shell ("./script" without shebang), then the shell only forks off a subshell and reads in the script.

 The split between original and local copy of the variable is still present in the subshell.
 But if the script is a real executable with #! magic, or if another sh is called, then fork and exec is used and only the original unmodified variable will be visible.